maxx1128/Front-end-Developer-Interview-Questions/README.md

   * This also explains why JSONP isn't technically AJAX - AJAX was made for requests in the same domain, while JSONP is from different domains.
 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
+  * **REVISIT THIS!**
 * Explain "hoisting".
+  * [Hoisting](http://lucybain.com/blog/2014/hoisting/) is when a variable or function declaration is "hoisted," or brought to the top of, its scope.
+So if a variable is used or defined before it gets declared, the JS interprets it to add a blank declaration to the top of the scope.
+This can override variables with the same name in the global scope, and variables are usually hoisted before functions are.
+This is all important to know since it can often change where a dev thinks their variables and functions are being declared.
 * Describe event bubbling.
+  * This is when the event triggered by one event "bubbles up" to above elements, triggering it for them as well.
+So a click event on some marked text will also activate a click event on all the parent and ancestor elements.
+A way to prevent this is using this code: `event.stopPropagation();`.
 * What's the difference between an "attribute" and a "property"?
+  * Properties are defined in the HTML DOM tree, while attributes are defined in the HTML file.
+This means that attributes will always return the default value through JS, while properties will show changed values.
+Plus, attributes can only be strings.
+For this reason, it's generally better practice to use properties, not attributes, whenever possible.
 * Why is extending built-in JavaScript objects not a good idea?
+  * Extending built-in JS objects depends heavily on the features already implemented in the browser, which risks these features changing or being removed in the future.
+Therefore not extending built-in objects adds stability and doesn't risk any silent browser updates throwing an entire site or app into sudden disarray.
 * Difference between document load event and document ready event?
+  * `doc ready` fires when all the HTML has finished loading, and `doc load` fires when all the content on the page has finished loading, such as images and CSS.
+This makes the latter much slower to kick in, but useful if the JS specifically refers to content that needs to load first.
 * What is the difference between `==` and `===`?
 * Explain the same-origin policy with regards to JavaScript.
 * Make this work: